0xJs/RedTeaming_CheatSheet/windows-ad/Evasion.md

 - If applocker is there enumerate it to find a directory that lets you execute scripts in

 ### Applocker
+- AppLocker rules are split into 5 categories - Executable, Windows Installer, Script, Packaged App and DLLs, and each category can have its own enforcement (enforced, audit only, none).
+- AppLocker has a set of default allow rules such as, "allow everyone to execute anything within C:\Windows\*" - the theory being that everything in C:\Windows is trusted and safe to execute.
+- The difficulty of bypassing AppLocker depends on the robustness of the rules that have been implemented.
+The default rule sets are quite trivial to bypass in a number of ways:
+  - Executing untrusted code via trusts LOLBAS's.
+  - Finding writeable directories within "trusted" paths.
+  - By default, AppLocker is not even applied to Administrators.
+- Uploading into ```C:\Windows``` requires elevated privileges, but there are places like ```C:\Windows\Tasks``` that are writeable by standard users.
+- DLL enforcement very rarely enabled due to the additional load it can put on a system, and the amount of testing required to ensure nothing will break.

 #### Check if applocker policy is running
 ```
 Get-AppLockerPolicy -Effective